qt-creator/qt-creator/README.md

 * On Linux: g++ 5.3 or later
-* LLVM/Clang 7.0.0 or later (optional, needed for the Clang Code Model, Clang Tools, ClangFormat, Clang PCH Manager and Clang Refactoring plugins, see the section "Get LLVM/Clang for the Clang Code Model")
+* LLVM/Clang 7.0.0 or later (optional, needed for the Clang Code Model, Clang Tools, ClangFormat, Clang PCH Manager and Clang Refactoring plugins, see the section "Get LLVM/Clang for the Clang Code Model".
+The LLVM C++ API provides no compatibility garantee, so if later versions don't compile we don't support that version.)
 * CMake (only for manual builds of LLVM/Clang)
 * Qbs 1.7.x (optional, sources also contain Qbs itself)